kamil-curzytek/GitHub_Introduction/README.md

 # GitHub_Introduction

-First reposytory with only README.md file created for training purpose
+First repository with only README.md file created for training purpose

 # GIT Tutorial